VAINS-Dev/Insurance-Business-Services-Documentation/ARCHER/ARCHER.md

 # ARCHER

-**ARCHER** is a microservice suite that manages payment automation within LIPAS
+**ARCHER** is a microservice that manages payment automation within LIPAS.

 ## Contents